Athens Greece Now

 Southwest of the Acropolis, Filopappas Hill (location is also called "the Hill of the Muses" or sometimes Mouseion because a tomb of Musaeus, a poet and musician in ancient Attika, is supposed to have been situated on the hill.)

-The hill has many caves, including one legendary claimed to be the prison of Socrates before his death by hemlock.
+The hill has many caves, including one which is legendary for it is claimed to be the prison of Socrates before his death by hemlock.

 The location has consistently been a military position during times of crisis because of of the hill's height and proximity to Piraeus and the important Piraeus roadway.
-This is also the location used by Francesco Morosini, the Venetian general in charge of the battery of cannon that blew the roof off the Parthenon in 1687 (Morosini also tried to carry off pieces from the Parthenon decorative work, only for his workmen's faulty methods to cause the pieces to crash to the ground and shatter).
+This is also the location used by Francesco Morosini, the Venetian general in charge of the battery of cannon that blew the roof off the Parthenon in 1687 (Morosini also tried to carry off pieces from the Parthenon decorative work, but due to his workmen's faulty methods the operation caused the pieces to crash to the ground and shatter).

-Filopappou is a gathering place for kite flying on Lent.
+Filopappou is a gathering place for kite flying on Lent ("Νηστεία" - pronouncd Nesteia),

 Monument to Philopappas also called Filopappos or Filopappou